ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 between the minimum and maximum batch size will be a small fraction of the target batch size for each batch.

-[OPEN ISSUE: It may be feasilble to require a fixed batch size, i.e., `min_batch_size == max_batch_size`.
+[OPEN ISSUE: It may be feasible to require a fixed batch size, i.e., `min_batch_size == max_batch_size`.
 We should know better once we've had some implementation/deployment experience.]